0xferit/potential-eureka/_posts/2017-07-18-Tetromino-Rotation.md

 {{page.title}}
 ================

-By representing a tetromino in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.
+By representing a tetromino (tetris piece) in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.

 ## Representation

-Represent each piece in the minimum sized matrix where 1's represent spaces occupied by the tetriminoe and 0's represent empty space.
+Represent each tetromino in the minimum sized matrix where 1's represent spaces occupied by the tetriminoe and 0's represent empty space.
 Example:

 <pre><code>originalMatrix =
 [0,   0,   <b>1</b>]